-My paper makes several contributions relative to these analyses in Born (1990) and Mebane and Sekhon (2002) and Mebane (2000).
-First, while these papers examine House voting in Presidential years, they do not examine Presidential voting in Presidential years, and, as will be shown below, this is necessary for testing the hypothesis associated with the revised theory of surge and decline.
-Likewise, my paper is the first in this literature to explicitly link the intensity of voter preferences over candidates to turnout, with a focus on how this turnout decision differs between Presidential years, when voters have preferences over two sets of candidates, and midterm years, when voters choose between one set of candidates.
-Most importantly, this paper is first of which I am aware that unifies all three hypothesized mechanisms, the Presidential penalty, surge and decline, and reversion to the mean in voter ideology, into a single theoretical and statistical framework.
+My paper makes several contributions relative to these analyses.
+First, my paper is the first in this literature to explicitly link the intensity of voter preferences over candidates to turnout, with a focus on how this turnout decision differs between Presidential years, when voters have preferences over two sets of candidates, and midterm years, when voters choose between one set of candidates.
+More importantly, this paper is first of which I am aware that unifies all three hypothesized mechanisms, the Presidential penalty, surge and decline, and reversion to the mean in voter ideology, into a single theoretical and statistical framework.